 A few third-party sites offer information about how Amtrak trains are doing, and below is the site I often use.
-With this site, I can pull up a map showing all running Amtrak trains, train status for a specific station, or see a timetable with schedule and actual times.
+With this site, I can pull up a map showing all running Amtrak trains, train status for a specific station, or a timetable with a schedule and actual times.

 Baggage on Amtrak’s City of New Orleans

 If you check your bags, you will not have access to them until you reach your final destination.
-You must check your bags at least forty-five minutes before the departure of the train; the major exception is Hammond, LA.
+You must check your bags at least forty-five minutes before the departure of the train; the exception is Hammond, LA.

-Due to FDA regulations, you cannot bring food or drink into any Amtrak food cars that you did not purchase on the train; food for small children is the exception.
+Due to FDA regulations, you cannot bring food or drink into any Amtrak food cars you did not purchase on the train; food for small children is the exception.
 Amtrak staff cannot store or warm any food for you.

 Bringing alcohol on the train